owncloud/ocis/docs/ocis/deployment/ocis_wopi.md

   TRAEFIK_DASHBOARD=
   # Domain of Traefik, where you can find the dashboard.
 Defaults to "traefik.owncloud.test"
   TRAEFIK_DOMAIN=
   # Basic authentication for the dashboard.
-Defaults to user "admin" and password "admin"
+Defaults to user "admin" and password "admin" (written as: "admin:admin").
   TRAEFIK_BASIC_AUTH_USERS=
   # Email address for obtaining LetsEncrypt certificates, needs only be changed if this is a public facing server
   TRAEFIK_ACME_MAIL=